Luming-L/NGG/Welcome file.md

 ## Part 1: the axolotl genome
 ### A long-read assembler for large genomes
-The axolotl has great ability in regeneration and it is eas
+The axolotl has great ability in regeneration and it is easy to acquire live imaging for it.
+So we sequence the genome of axolotl.
+The genome is large and complex (32 Gb).

 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints